gibbardsteve/terraform-aws-ecs-infra/README.md

 Update the list in the ip_set allowed-ips-default-response-subdomain.
 _Note: By default **all traffic will be blocked** as only loopback address is specified_

+#### To allow ip addresses to _myservice_._domain_

+Add an ipset and appropriate rule in this terraform matching the _myservice_ subdomain.
+The rest of your service configuration can be provisioned in separate Terraform

 #### Access to all-response._domain_